Savings

 If you’ve got some spare cash sitting around in a high street bank savings account, now might be a good time to move it to somewhere more rewarding.

-Even though savings rates are drifting lower following a series of base rate cuts , you can still earn up to 4.25% interest and have immediate access to your savings balance in case you need it for an unexpected expense.
+Savings rates are on the increase due to the middle east conflict, meaning you can still earn up to 4.30% interest and have immediate access to your savings balance in case you need it for an unexpected expense.

 If you’re happy to give a few months notice to access your cash, then the rates are equally competitive with the current best buy 95 days notice deal from OakNorth Bank paying 4.12%.